Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/projects-with-many-files.md

     └── passenger_test.py
 ```

-...
 There is one package named `ride_share_app`.
 It contains the modules `driver` and `passenger`.
 We might reference the _passenger module_ with `.passenger` or `ride_share_app.passenger`, depending on our relative location.
+More on why shortly!

 ### !callout-info

 ## Package and Module Naming Conventions

-There aren't too many rules about package or module naming conventions, but a notable one is that they cannot contain hyphens (`-`).
-Python package names must be valid identifier names (think variable and function names).
-So even though hyphens are valid in file names, we can't use them in files that will be part of a package name. *Take a moment to think about why identifiers cannot contain hyphens.*
+Notice in the example that the package name uses underscores (`_`) rather than hyphens (`-`).
+There aren't too many rules about package or module naming conventions, but a notable one is that they cannot contain hyphens.
+Python package names must be valid identifier names and tend to follow variable- or function-style naming.
+So while hyphens are valid in file names, we can't use them in files that will be part of a package or module name. *Take a moment to think about why identifiers cannot contain hyphens.*

 <br />